B176888-2020/Assignment1/README.md

    $ chmod +x ./TBpipeline.sh
    ```

-4. For this assignment, you can run these commands:
+4. For this assignment, the commands with directory arguments are listed below:

    **Attention**: The directories arguments should include the final "/" as it is convenient for auto-completion and they are directories containing targeted files rather than the path to the files themselves.